RajKulk16/Customer-payment-date-prediction/README.md

 To predict DATE when customer clears his/her payment to the vendor.

-Bins created with respect to the the average delay in clearing payment dues.
+Bins created (Binning) with respect to the the average delay in clearing payment dues.

 Algorithms used -
 1. Linear Regression